bmp-dot/nutanixapibootcamp/api_create_vm/api_create_vm.rst

 - Go to https://jsonlint.com/ - Paste the above given spec and click on “Validate Json”
 - Copy the validated spec from jsonlint and paste it in the Body section of postman.
 - Change the VM’s name to add your initials at the end of VM name.
 Replace <initial> with your initials
-- You will need to replace <clusteruuid> with your cluster UUID
+- You will need to replace <clusteruuid> with your cluster UUID from exercise 1

 7. Click Send to submit the v3 API call